The month of May

 This baby squirrel is being raised by a soldier in a trench!

-Recently, all the kitchen volunteers were given the opportunity of Go Karting.
+Recently, all the kitchen volunteers were gifted a Go Karting experience.
 This was a wonderful opportunity for the younger volunteers and some of the volunteers' grandchildren to have fun and show off their competitive skills.

 Go karting is not my thing so I didn't go.
-One of my greatest sources of enjoyment outside the Kitchen is our weekly English conversation club.
-A small group of us (4 - 6) meet.
+One of my greatest sources of enjoyment outside the Kitchen is our weekly English conversation club - a small group of 4 - 6 volunteers.
 Usually, we have a theme for discussion or an exercise.
 Over the past two weeks we've been looking at what qualities helps us to cope in times of difficulty and trying to rank them in order of importance.

-We have a new member of our English conversation group, Inna, who I support with the making of camouflage netting, with your donations.
-Inna is involved with other voluntary initiatives, including "Games of Heroes" (Ігри Героїв), a twice-yearly, nationwide adaptive sports competition, held in Kharkiv, for wounded military veterans, including those with amputations and wheelchair users.
+We have a new member of our English conversation group, Inna, who I support with her camouflage netting group with your donations.
+Inna is involved with other voluntary initiatives, including "Games of Heroes" (Ігри Героїв), a twice-yearly, nationwide, adaptive sports competition held in Kharkiv for wounded military veterans, including those with amputations and wheelchair users.
 Behind the razzmatazz in this video, the stream of young men with amputated limbs is a stark reminder of the toll this war is taking on a generation of Ukrainians.

 Donations